Sydney's Aussie pride comes alive on 26 January 2018 for Australia Day. Onya, 'straya!

 Searching for more ideas and activities to fill up this no-work all-play day?
 We know a few…

-What’s happening on Australia Day in Sydney Harbour?
+What's Australia Day celebrations are happening at Sydney Harbour?

 Throughout the day, Sydney Harbour and its surrounds will host a variety of events.
 Highlights include:

-- WugulOra Indigenous Morning Ceremony at 8am: A traditional performance of song and dance to recognise the original custodians of our land.
+- Wugulora Indigenous Morning Ceremony at 7:45am: A traditional performance of song and dance to recognise the original custodians of our land.

-- 28th annual GIO Oz Day Wheelchair Race at 9am: A ripping race through The Rocks on wheels.
+- GIO Oz Day 10K Wheelchair Road Race at 9am: A ripping race through The Rocks on wheels.

 - Ferrython at 10:45am: An annual ferry race that runs between the Sydney Opera House and the Sydney Harbour Bridge.